My 5 years with a right anterior clinoid meningioma

 I am collapsed.
 I see my doctor seeking an RV in the Lille University Hospital neurosurgery service.
 He is told that the next RVs are in November, that a summons will be sent to me soon.
 We are in July !!!
 Finally, I will have an RV at the end of August.

-And I join what I have read in different testimonies: learning that we have a brain tumor is terrible but we feel completely alone in the face of this information.
-When I announced it to my companion, he replied: "I'm here!
-Then he was completely absent until my operation, convinced that this tumor would not evolve!
-I did not want to talk to my son about it as long as I had not seen the neurosurgeon so as not to worry him.
+And I agree with what I've read in various accounts: learning you have a brain tumor is terrible, but you feel completely alone with this information.
+When I told my partner, he replied, "I'm here!"
+Then he was completely absent until my surgery, convinced that the tumor wouldn't grow!
+I didn't want to tell my son until I had seen the neurosurgeon so as not to worry him.

-I warned my hierarchy which did not seem disturbed.
-The start -up of the new program took place on July 1 , in the middle of leave with of course huge problems for users.
-In September, I stopped work 10 days.
-I couldn't do it anymore.
+I informed my superiors, who didn't seem bothered.
+The new program did indeed launch on July 1st, right in the middle of the holiday period, which of course caused enormous problems for users.
+In September, I took 10 days of sick leave.
+I couldn't take it anymore.

-At the end of August, I had my 1st RV with the neurosurgeon.
-The tumor was just under 3 cm .
-But she sheathed the optic nerve and the cranial carotid so difficult to operate.
-Nor would it be meningioma that would be the cause of my headaches.
-He then advises me to consult a neurologist.
-Surveillance was decided, first with MRI every 6 months.
-Growth was not important.
-But I entered the RV cycle to synchronize (blood, MRI, consultation.
+At the end of August, I had my appointmentfirst with the neurosurgeon.
+The tumor was just under 3 cm.
+But it was encasing the optic nerve and the cranial carotid artery, making it difficult to operate on.
+It also wasn't the meningioma that was causing my headaches.
+He advised me to see a neurologist.
+We decided on monitoring, initially with MRIs every six months.
+The growth wasn't significant.
+But I entered a cycle of synchronized appointments (blood tests, MRIs, consultations).

 Again, the same radiologist who had announced my tumor to me to the brain made a small measurement error during an MRI announcing in its paper CR 4 mm in the space of 6 months when it was only 1 mm